rttomlinson/topsail/README.md

 You have an env var called TMPDIR that is available
 In order for your script to pass back data to the global execution context you must write out to a file of your selection AND create a file called <filename>.type (note the .type extention) this tell the executor to create your file and output the data as env vars that can be consumed in other scripts.
 You can pass any string values into your scripts via env vars.
 What you do with those strings is up to you. i.e. json encoded or whatever

+How to make aws creds on the machine available to docker scripts Does it automatically get the env vars?
+Probably not

 # v1
 # make sure running as root?